ripple-transfer/ripple-infra/README.md

 # Description

-This repository contains the main infrastructure used by the very impractival VM for the Loom toy programming language.
-It bootstraps the entire Kubernetes cluster then keeps it up to date via Flux, using a GitOps workflow.
+Ripple is a toy implementation emulating the functionality of Wise, without the actual integration with the financial system.
+This repository contains the infrastructure, in which the whole project is going to run.

 # Requirements